Education of Looked After and Previously Looked After Children

 The social worker, in consultation with the child and parents, must seek advice as to whether to appeal against the decision to exclude the child.

-If the child is in primary school and receives a fixed term exclusion or is in secondary school and is excluded for more than five days, the social worker should ensure a reintegration meeting is held within the five days to discuss his/her return and how best this can be supported.
+If the child is in primary school and receives a fixed term exclusion or is in secondary school and is excluded for more than 5 days, the social worker should ensure a reintegration meeting is held within the 5 days to discuss their return and how best this can be supported.

 Permanent exclusions will be avoided by close monitoring and alternative packages of support.
 In the unlikely event of a child being permanently excluded but remaining in the same foster or residential placement, the social worker will liaise urgently with the local education service in which the child is living to find an alternative school placement.
-Again, for the first five days of the exclusion the school will provide work and the child must not be out in public during school hours.
-From the sixth day the local authority will arrange for a place for the child to be educated.
+Again, for the first 5 days of the exclusion the school will provide work and the child must not be out in public during school hours.
+From the 6th day the local authority will arrange for a place for the child to be educated.

-In the case of permanent exclusion a meeting of a committee of governors will be held within fifteen days to review the decision.
-If the committee decides to uphold the decision to permanently exclude, an appeal can be made within fifteen school days.
+In the case of permanent exclusion a meeting of a committee of governors will be held within 15 days to review the decision.
+If the committee decides to uphold the decision to permanently exclude, an appeal can be made within 15 school days.
 The appeals form can be completed by a foster carer or anyone who has Parental Responsibility for the child.

 Becoming pregnant is not in itself a reason to stop attending school, nor to cease education.

 Where a young woman becomes pregnant, the social worker must ensure that the young woman remains in education if at all possible and arrange for her to receive support from the education authority for the area in which she lives and/or the school she attends.

 In order to maintain continuity of school, those with responsibility for school transport should be approached to provide assistance with transport.
 A decision will be made taking into account the child's age and the distance from the child's address to the nearest suitable school.

 13. Children and Young People with Medical Conditions